szapp/patch-validator/README.md

 For more details the issue, see [here](https://github.com/peter-murray/workflow-application-token-action#readme).
 Always leave the additional input `cleanup-token` at its default.

+> [!Tip]
-Nevertheless, this is a optional cosmetic enhancement and this GitHub action works fine without.
+> This is only an optional cosmetic enhancement and this GitHub action works fine without.

 ```yaml
 name: validation